-- What are the problems with starting a business in China
+- What are the problems with starting a business abroad?

-- and how an umbrella company working abroad can help.
+- How an umbrella company working abroad can help?

 International Umbrella Company Definition

 An umbrella company employs professionals who perform work on temporary contracts, usually through a recruitment agency.
 Recruitment agencies typically prefer to issue contracts to limited companies because their liability is reduced.